open-sauced/maintainer-intro-course/getting-practical.md

 ## Contributing to the Project

 General instructions on how to submit contributions to the project with a link to your CONTRIBUTING.md file.
-Also include information on how to engage with the community and maintainers.
+Also, include information on how to engage with the community and maintainers.

 ## Acknowledgments